The Federation Strikes Back: A Survey of Federated Learning Privacy Attacks, Defenses, Applications, and Policy

 \subsubsection{Linear layer leakage.}

 Linear layer leakage attacks are a sub-class of analytic attacks that modify FC layers to leak inputs.
 Using the weight and bias gradients of an FC layer to leak inputs was discussed in~\cite{phong2017privacy,fan2020rethinking}.
-When only a single image activates a neuron in a fully connected layer, the input to that layer can be directly computed using the resulting gradients as
+When only a single image activates a neuron in a fully connected layer, the input to that layer can be directly reconstructed with:

 where $i$ is the activated neuron, $x^i$ is the input that activates neuron $i$, and $\frac{\delta L}{\delta W^i}$, $\frac{\delta L}{\delta B^i}$ are the weight gradient and bias gradient of the neuron respectively.
 This idea forms the basis for several reconstruction attacks~\cite{boenisch2021curious,fowl2022robbing}.
 Figure~\ref{fig:linear-leak-method} shows the basic process of leaking images through an FC layer.